 How long is the walk/run?

 The walk/run is 8.5K (roughly 5.28 miles) or 28,000 feet, one foot for each American child living with a brain tumor.
-This route will include at least two laps, so you can complete as part of a two-person relay team with each member completing just one lap to make your walk/run shorter.
+This route will include at least two laps, so you can complete it as part of a relay team to make your walk/run shorter.
 Depending on what time you arrive, and whether you stay for the Shining Stars celebration and festivities, the entire event can last up to five hours.

 What time should I arrive on event day?